-Recently I have been getting more and more calls from customers with panicked voices saying, “My physicist is here and he is looking for some form that I am supposed to have… some kind of FDA Form?”
+I get calls every week from people at imaging facilities saying in panicked voices, “My physicist is here and he is looking for some form that I am supposed to have; some kind of FDA Form?”
 Does this sound familiar to you?

-I am sure just the acronym “FDA” is the reason there is a trace of panic in the customer's voice.
+I 'm sure the mere presence of the initials “FDA” is the main reason there is a trace of panic in the person's voice, but the situation isn't as dire as it may seem.
 Don’t get me wrong, the FDA 2579 form is a very important form and definitely has to be filled out and kept on record.
-However, it is very easy to obtain.
+It is, however, very easy to obtain.

 What is an FDA 2579 form?